ultrasaw/eks-dynatrace/README.md

 Unfortunately, there is no wildcard selector - you need to specify all of the resources.

 ---
 Deploying **helm** charts is a bit more involved: it requires defining a `HelmRelease` and `HelmRepository` resources.
-See the `./gitops/service/ingress-nginx` sub-0irectory for the deployment of the [ingress-nginx helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx).
+See the `./gitops/service/ingress-nginx` sub-directory for the deployment of the [ingress-nginx helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx).

 ---

 For more information, check out the [Flux documentation](https://fluxcd.io/flux/get-started/).

+## Dynatrace Kubernetes App setup
+As mentioned in the **GitOps** section, all workloads, including the Dynatrace ones, are deployed with Flux.
+The `./service/dynatrace` sub-directory contains the `dynakube.yml` and the `dynatrace-operator` helm chart mentioned in the [Dynatrace Kubernetes guide](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/quickstart).
+When setting up the Dynatrace resources in your own cluster, replace the *operator* and *data ingest* tokens in the `dynakube.yml` file, and the *fluent-bit* token inside the fluent-bit's `helmrelease.yml` file.

+## Assumptions and Limitations
+- Dynatrace and fluent-bit tokens were commited as plain text.
+These tokens will be outdated by the time this repository is made public.
+In a production environment, consider using AWS KMS or HashiCorp Vault.
+- Once deployed, the ingress-nginx operator creates a load balancer on AWS.
+Before running `terraform destroy`, delete the aforementioned load balancer either via the COnsole UI or with the `aws` CLI.